rahul0443/credit-card-churn-prediction/README.md

 ---

-## 💬 Acknowledgments
+## 📬 Contact

-Thanks to Professor Rong Pan and Arizona State University for fostering a strong foundation in applied data science.
+Feel free to reach out via GitHub or LinkedIn for questions or collaboration.